apache/druid/docs/content/ingestion/command-line-hadoop-indexer.md

 java -Xmx256m -Duser.timezone=UTC -Dfile.encoding=UTF-8 -classpath lib/*:<hadoop_config_dir> io.druid.cli.Main index hadoop <spec_file>
 ```

+## Options

+- "--coordinate" - provide a version of Hadoop to use.
+This property will override the default Hadoop coordinates.
+Once specified, Druid will look for those Hadoop dependencies from the location specified by `druid.extensions.hadoopDependenciesDir`.
+- "--no-default-hadoop" - don't pull down the default hadoop version

+## Spec file

 The spec file needs to contain a JSON object where the contents are the same as the "spec" field in the Hadoop index task.
 In addition, the following fields need to be added to the ioConfig: